 Chances are, this new baby will literally be showered with an abundance of gifts, and anything you bring to the table will be welcomed and appreciated.
 You do NOT need to feel guilty for the price tag on your gift.

-Go to the shower, sprinkle that baby with sincere love, and enjoy celebrating this new life!
+Go to the shower, sprinkle that baby with sincere love, enjoy some delicious baby shower treats and enjoy celebrating this new life!

 Kate is a former high school English teacher and current SAHM to her 5-year-old twin boys.
 A lifetime New Yorker recently transplanted in Tennessee, she keeps busy by learning her new way of life in the South, doing home decor and DIY projects, blogging at A Hundred Affections, substitute teaching, and figuring out how to survive in a house outnumbered by boys.
 And she loves Jesus very much.